Our Small Group at church is going through a wonderful study this summer. Lee and I were able to go through

 lot of idols.
 When you spend lots of time with the same few people, they see

 you for who you really are - good and bad.
 Even though that is not always fun, it is so good at the same time.
-On that trip, I read The Prodigal God
+On that trip, I read

 by Tim Keller, and my mind was blown.
 All my life I had been reading